Thompson6626/Rataplay/README.md

-# 🧠 Rataplay – Terminal Minigame Collection in Rust
+# Rataplay – Terminal Minigame Collection in Rust

-**Rataplay** is a terminal-based minigame collection written in **Rust**, powered by the [`ratatui`](https://github.com/tui-rs/ratatui) TUI framework.
+**Rataplay** is a terminal-based collection of minigames built in **Rust**, using the [`ratatui`](https://github.com/tui-rs/ratatui) TUI framework.

-Currently inspired by the classic [Human Benchmark](https://humanbenchmark.com/) games, Rataplay offers a growing suite of minigames that test your reflexes, memory, and attention — all from your terminal.
+It draws inspiration from classic [Human Benchmark](https://humanbenchmark.com/) games, bringing quick reflex and memory challenges to the terminal.

 ---

-## 🕹 Included Games
+## Included Games

 - ⚡ **Reaction Time**
-  Measure how quickly you respond to a visual signal.
+  Hit a key as fast as you can when the signal turns green.

 - 🧠 **Verbal Memory**
-  Track how many unique words you can recall.
+  Keep track of which words you've seen before.

 - 🔢 **Number Memory**
-  Remember and repeat increasingly long numbers.
+  Memorize and recall increasingly long numbers.

 ---

+## Note

+📌 For now, Rataplay only includes games inspired by [Human Benchmark](https://humanbenchmark.com/).
+Original minigames are planned for future updates.

+---

-## 🛣️ Roadmap
+## Roadmap

 Planned features and improvements:

-- ✨ More original minigames beyond Human Benchmark
+- New original minigames beyond Human Benchmark
-- 💾 Save and display high scores
+- High score tracking
-- 🎮 Improved keyboard controls and UI polish
+- Improved keyboard controls and UI polish
-- 🎨 Customizable themes and color schemes
+- Theme and color customization

 ---

-## 💡 Why Rataplay?
+## Why Rataplay?

-Rataplay is both a fun terminal experience and a learning project.
-It's designed to:
+- Learn Rust by building something fun

-- Showcase TUI development using Ratatui
+- Explore terminal UI development with Ratatui
-- Offer bite-sized, brainy entertainment in the terminal
+- Have some fun in terminal every now and then

+---

 ![Demo](gifs/Rataplay.gif)